 No undershirts or sleeves or other apparel (including wristbands or leg sleeves) is allowed unless it is the same color as the uniform or the primary contrasting secondary color of the uniform.

-No jewelry can be worn on the court at anytime to include but not limited to: chains, necklaces, earrings, hoops, nose/mouth/ear jewelry of any kind, watches or other wrist wear.
+No jewelry can be worn on the court at anytime to include but not limited to: chains, necklaces, earrings, hoops, nose/mouth/ear or hair jewelry of any kind, watches or other wrist wear.
 The referee can ask the player to remove such during a dead ball situation if seen but a stoppage during play is also possible at the referee’s discretion where a technical foul is called.

 If we read these rules as a team together before the season then everyone will be on the same page.
 The spotlight is on us.
 Let’s represent in a professional appearance.